onexianjian/v8wiki/Stack-Trace-API.md

 Error.prepareStackTrace(error, structuredStackTrace)
 ```

 and using whatever this call returns as the value of the `stack` property.
 If you assign a different function value to `Error.prepareStackTrace` that function will be used to format stack traces.
 It will be passed the error object that it is preparing a stack trace for and a structured representation of the stack.
 User stack trace formatters are free to format the stack trace however they want and even return non-string values.
 It is safe to retain references to the structured stack trace object after a call to prepareStackTrace completes so that it is also a valid return value.
-Note that the custom prepareStackTrace function is immediately called at the point when the error object is created (e.g. with `new Error()`).
+Note that the custom prepareStackTrace function is only called once the stack property of `Error` object is accessed.

 The structured stack trace is an Array of CallSite objects, each of which represents a stack frame.
 A CallSite object defines the following methods